arces/Manga-Downloader/README.md

 # Manga Downloader

 This is a manga Downloader and PDF script that will download all the manga from any given url from [mangakakalot.com](http://mangakakalot.com).
-The PDF script will add
+The PDF script will add the completed files into a pdf

 ## You will need the following packages to get it working: